zainabmelh/guide-articles/articles/JavaScript/delete-properties-from-a-javascript-object/index.md

 ---
-title: "Delete Properties from a JavaScript Object"
-parent: "javascript"
+title: Delete Properties From A javaScript Object
 ---
 We can also delete properties from objects like this:

     delete ourDog.bark;